HomeMy WebLinkAbout1987-04-07 - City Council - Worksession - AgendaREVISED -

 told Council that since last summer, several changes have been recommended

-regarding -warehouse operations.
+regarding warehouse operations.
 Such changes were that all purchases be made

 through the bid process and that the monitoring levels of purchases for the

-amount of SS,OOO be extended to $10,000.
+amount of $5,000 be extended to $10,000.
 Smaller dollar amount purchases would

 be handled by the department head.
 The City Manager would establish a